-2. Key features of the licensed insurer's corporate governance framework and management controls, including information on the implementation of the framework and controls.
+3. Key features of the licensed insurer's corporate governance framework, internal controls and risk management, including information on how these are implemented.

 Key Features of Corporate Governance Framework

 UOI complies with the following regulations, rules, guidelines and/or best practices: